Tawhid Hridoy

 Tawhid Hridoy (তাওহীদ হৃদয়; born 4 December 2000) is a Bangladeshi cricketer.
 He made his first-class debut for Rajshahi Division in the 2017–18 National Cricket League on 13 October 2017.

 In December 2017, he was named in Bangladesh's squad for the 2018 Under-19 Cricket World Cup.
 He made his List A debut for Shinepukur Cricket Club in the 2017–18 Dhaka Premier Division Cricket League on 5 February 2018.

 In October 2018, he was named in the Sylhet Sixers squad, following the draft for the 2018–19 Bangladesh Premier League.
 He made his Twenty20 debut for Sylhet Sixers in the 2018–19 Bangladesh Premier League on 6 January 2019.
 In December 2019, he was named as the vice-captain of Bangladesh's squad for the 2020 Under-19 Cricket World Cup.
 In February 2021, he was selected in the Bangladesh Emerging squad for their home series against the Ireland Wolves.

 In December 2021, during the 2021–22 Bangladesh Cricket League, Hridoy scored his maiden double century in first-class cricket, scoring 217 runs.

 In March 2023, Hridoy scored run 92 off 85 ball is the highest individual innings on ODI debut by a Bangladeshi batsman.

+On 2 September 2026, Hridoy broke the record for the highest first class score by a Bangladeshi batter, scoring 350* for the Bangladesh A cricket team against the South Africa A team in an unofficial test.